Model-Based Transfer Learning for Contextual Reinforcement Learning: Experiments and analysis

-Building on the evaluation of a suite of traffic-related tasks, we extend our investigation to classic control tasks to assess the applicability of our methods across a broader spectrum of environments.
-We utilize context-extended versions of standard RL environments from CARL benchmark library \cite{benjamins_contextualize_2023} to rigorously test the robustness and adaptability of our methods under varied contexts.
-For Cartpole tasks, we explored contextual Markov decision processes (\jhhedit{CMDP}s) with varying cart masses, pole lengths, and pole masses.
-We vary the timestep duration, pendulum length, and pendulum mass in Pendulum.
+\cwwwinline{To probe the generality of MBTL,} we utilize context-extended versions of standard RL environments from CARL benchmark library \cite{benjamins_contextualize_2023} to \cwwwinline{evaluate} our methods under varied contexts.
+For the Cartpole \jhedit{benchmark}, we \cwwwinline{considered} CMDPs with varying cart mass, pole length, and pole mass.
+In Pendulum, we vary the timestep duration, pendulum length, and pendulum mass.
 The BipedalWalker was tested under varying friction, gravity, and scale.
-In HalfCheetah tasks, we manipulated friction, gravity, and stiffness parameters.
+In HalfCheetah \jhedit{domain}, we manipulated friction, gravity, and stiffness parameters.
 These variations critically influence the dynamics and physics of the environments.
-The range of context variations was selected by scaling the default values specified in CARL from 0.1 to 10 times, enabling a comprehensive analysis of transfer learning under drastically different conditions.
-We provide more details in Appendix~\ref{appsec:experiment}.
+The range of context variations was selected by scaling the default values specified in CARL from 0.1 to 10 times \jhedit{($N=100$)}, enabling a comprehensive analysis of transfer learning under drastically different conditions.
+We provide more \jhhedit{experimental} details in Appendix~\ref{appsec:experiment}.

-\textbf{Discussion.} Table~\ref{tab:performance-control} compares the performance across the full target task range.
-Our experiments demonstrate that MBTL significantly improves performance and sample efficiency in dynamic urban transportation systems compared to the baselines.
-In control tasks such as Cartpole, Pendulum, BipedalWalker, and HalfCheetah, where physical parameters like mass directly influence the dynamics, MBTL methods, particularly MBTL-GP, excel by effectively transferring knowledge between similar task variations.
-For example, in Figure~\ref{fig:result-main}, MBTL-GP outperforms other baselines, including multitask training.
-The results underscore the potential of MBTL in solving multiple related tasks.